 3-gallon (all-in-one) air compressors are great for small projects around the house and come with the most common attachments for small jobs.
 They are compact, lightweight, and extremely versatile machines.

-All hot dog air compressor have a built-in carrying handle for easy transportation.
-The handle is either plastic or metal.
+Most hot dog air compressors have a built-in carrying handle for easy transportation and is made up of either plastic or metal.

-One feature you should look for on a hot dog air compressor are rubber feet.
-Because these compressors are direct-drive and oil-less, they vibrate a lot while in use.
+One feature you should look for on a hot dog air compressor is rubber feet.
+These compressors are direct-drive and oil-less which means they will vibrate a lot while in use.

-The rubber feet keep the vibration from moving the compressor.
+The rubber feet help to prevent the vibration from moving the compressor.
 They also make the compressor quieter because the vibrations of the compressor are not amplified by metal feet on the ground.